Website: College of Education

 - a cumulative weighted average of at least a 75% (U of S grade system equivalent) in the last two years of study (e.g. 60 credit units)

 - Language Proficiency Requirements: Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.
-See the College of Graduate Studies and Research Academic Information and Policies in this Catalogue for more information.
+See the College of Graduate and Postdoctoral Studies Academic Information and Policies in this Catalogue for more information.

 Students must maintain continuous registration in the 996 course.